 Create custom Brush Sets to store your modified brushes and new creations.

-Drag down the list of Brush Sets to reveal a blue highlighted + button.
-Tap it to add a new Brush Set at the top of the list.
+Tap New set to add a new Brush Set at the top of the list.

 Enter a name for your new Brush Set using the iOS Keyboard.
 Hit Return or tap anywhere outside the iOS Keyboard to commit your change.

-To add a new brush, tap the + button on the top right of the Brush Library to enter the Brush Studio.
+To add a new brush, tap New brush above the Brush Library to enter the Brush Studio.

 Learn more about creating brushes in the Brush Studio.